bobbicodes/bob/README.md

         die("tcsetattr");
     }

-We have also disabled Ctrl-C, Ctrl-Z, Ctrl-S, Ctrl-Q, Ctrl-V, and Ctrl-M so those system signals will not interfere with our program.
+We have also disabled Ctrl-C, Ctrl-Z, Ctrl-S, Ctrl-Q, and Ctrl-V so those system signals will not interfere with our program.
 But don't worry, we stored the original settings so that it can put it back to normal on exit.